ambiorix-web/ambiorix/docs/guide/project.md

 res$render("home", data = list(title = "Hello from R"))
 ```

-R objects can also be passed by placing it in `I()` which indicates the object should be used as-is: internally ambiorix will use `dput`.
+R objects can also be passed by placing it in `robj()` which indicates the object should be used as-is: internally ambiorix will use `dput`.

 ```r
 # templates/home.R